 I am a class mom for my son’s kindergarten class.
 One of my responsibilities as a class mom is to come up with a craft which coincides with some of the holidays.
-Since my son attends a Catholic school, and since Easter is rapidly approaching, this month’s craft had to have an Easter theme.
+Since my son attends a Catholic school, and since Easter is rapidly approaching, this month’s craft had to have an Easter theme so I really wanted to find some religious easter art projects for kids.

 In search of some inspiration, I fired up Google and did a search for an easy Easter craft for kids that the class could make.
 I came across a large number of Easter themed crafts.
 This one in particular caught my eye.
-I was looking for an easy Easter craft for kids and this one seemed easy enough for kindergarteners so I decided that this was the one.
+I was looking for easy Easter crafts kids can make, and this one seemed easy enough for kindergarteners so I decided that this was the one.
 Plus, I already had most of the supplies I would need for this craft on hand except for the watercolor paint.
 I didn’t really want to buy paint because I didn’t want the kids to make a huge mess, so I did some research to try to find something that I could use that would deliver the watercolor effect, but that would be too messy to use and found these:

 These Faber-Castell Gel Sticks are basically semi-solid paint sticks that roll up and down.
 They are kind of like glue sticks.
 The consistency is the same, but instead of glue, they’re comprised of a semi-translucent paint.
 These are very easy to use and they were able to produce the desired effect.

 - Cardstock paper